ksakmann/CarND-Advanced-Lane-Lines/README.md

 Then I wrote a function `get_next_window(img,center_point,width)` which takes an binary (3 channel) image `img` and computes the average x value `center` of all detected pixels in a window centered at `center_point` of width `width`.
 It returns a masked copy of img a well as `center`.

 The function `lane_from_window(binary,center_point,width)` slices a binary image horizontally in 6 zones and applies `get_next_window`  to each of the zones.
 The `center_point` of each zone is chosen to be the `center` value of the previous zone.
 Thereby subsequent windows follow the lane line pixels if the road bends.
 The function returns a masked image of a single lane line seeded at `center_point`.
-An example is shown below.

-![alt text][image6]

 Given a binary image `left_binary` of a lane line candidate all properties of the line are determined within an instance of a `Line` class.
 The class is defined in cell
 ```
     left=Line(n)